George Foster (baseball): San Francisco Giants

 Foster returned to the Giants in September of the following year, hitting his first career home run off the San Diego Padres' Pat Dobson.
-He finally made an opening day roster in as a fourth outfielder behind Mays, Bobby Bonds and Ken Henderson, but shortly after the season started, Foster was traded to the Cincinnati Reds for shortstop Frank Duffy and pitcher Vern Geishert on May 29.
+Foster finally made an opening day roster in as a fourth outfielder behind Mays, Bobby Bonds and Ken Henderson, but shortly after the season started, Foster was traded to the Cincinnati Reds for shortstop Frank Duffy and pitcher Vern Geishert on May 29.